Survivor: Samoa: Contestants

 The 20 contestants were initially split into two teams of ten: Foa Foa and Galu, meaning "trumpet shell" and "wave" in Samoan respectively.
-The merged tribe, formed on day 19, was named Aiga, which means "family" in Samoan and was first suggested by contestant Erik Cardona.
+The merged tribe, formed on day 19, was named Aiga, which means "family" in Samoan and was first suggested by contestant Brett Clouser.
 Mike Borassi was originally cast for the previous season Survivor: Tocantins, but had to pull out due to high blood pressure.